New York virus deaths rise fast, but hospitalizations slow

 NEW YORK (AP) — New York COVID-19-related deaths jumped yet again by more than 700 in a day, while hospitals battling the outbreak reported encouraging news.
-On the economic front, New York tried to improve its overwhelmed unemployment insurance website.
+On the economic front, Gov. Andrew Cuomo said testing would have to be ramped up dramatically to put New York back in business and the state tried to improve its overwhelmed unemployment insurance website.

 New York developments in the coronavirus outbreak: